MOA 183 - Intro to Health Insurance » Fall 2022 » Weekly Quiz 7 Chapter 9 & 16

 From the insurance carrier's perspective, if a service is NOT documented in the medical record, the:

-D. medical office specialist should be contacted to modify the record.
+D. patient should be contacted to confirm the service was rendered.

 Question #34